dkarthe/webjeda-blog/_posts/2016-01-25-an-easy-way-to-edit-posts-in-jekyll.md

 This is the reason why I recommend prose.io for beginners.
 It is simple, easy and GUI!

-In situations where you are using a chromebook, there isn't any convinient way to sync Github files locally.
+In situations where you are using a chromebook, there isn't any convenient way to sync Github files locally.
 May be in the future Github will release apps for **Chrome Os** and **Android** but for now there is no option.

-And also while travelling you may just have a smartphone or a tablet with you.
+And also while traveling you may just have a smart-phone or a tablet with you.
 In such case you will appreciate prose.io!

 I'm searching for a reliable Android app that can edit Jekyll posts.
 Let me know if you find one.